What is dropshotting?

 This is the beauty of Dropshot fishing.
 You need a minimal amount of gear.

 You need a lightweight Rod, 6 to 8 feet in length with a casting weight of around 7-28 grams.
 This spec of rod offers you a super sensitive tip and allows you to really feel the bites from predators of any size.
 The Shimano Aernos or Yasei dropshot and perch spinning ranges are ideal.
 You will also need a suitable reel for spooling up some ultra thin braid.
 A 1000 size reel is ideal and I started with the Aernos 1000 also from Shimano.
 The braid I have been using is Sufix Nanobraid.
 This is extremely thin and when used with the correct rod and reel, allows you to cast at distance and still feel every knock.
 In addition to your rod and reel, you'll need some 6-8lb flurocarbon for your leader, some hooks and leads which I've already mentioned and finally a selection of lures.
 The Storm split tail dropshot lures are great and you can find them online from a few retailers.
 Finally, a landing net for when you hook into a bigger fish and an unhooking mat should you find yourself without any nice soft grass close by.
-Of course a bag to put your bits and pieces in is also handy.
-The Rapala sling bag contains a couple of sectioned boxes for spare hooks, lures and weights etc. There is also a handy pocket for foreceps and scissors.
+Of course, a bag to put your bits and pieces in is also handy.
+The Rapala sling bag contains a couple of sectioned boxes for spare hooks, lures and weights etc. There is also a handy pocket for forceps and scissors.

 So how do I do it?